 Eric Norberg, Secretary

 Eric Norberg has been a member of AHB for years.
-After decades as an employee, he has been operating home businesses since 1981, and has done so fulltime since 1990.
+After decades as an employee, he has been operating home businesses since 1981, and has done so full time since 1990.
 Eric wanted the support of others doing the same thing, and the opportunity to network regularly with others building their own businesses while working from home.
 He says he finds AHB a congenial and educational experience which he looks forward to each month.
 “It really fills a need,” he says.

-As treasurer, Robb Hatley helps set up the meeting room, greets guests, collects entry fees during our third Thursday meeting.
+As treasurer, Robb Hatley helps set up the meeting room, greets guests, and collects entry fees during our third Thursday meeting.
 And on the first Thursday of the month, he presents AHB’s financial report at the board meeting.

-She is also the producer of Twitter’s weekly PRINTCHAT where she moderates content and is a connector of printers from across the country and the world.
+Sandy Hubbard specializes in online and print marketing, featuring ready-to-launch email and social media strategies.
+She is also producer of Twitter’s weekly PRINTCHAT where she moderates content and is a connector of printers from across the country and the world.